 "Selling water to those who can pay is the most powerful way to give water to those who cannot."

-Water Saves is a self-sustaining social enterprise that sells premium natural mineral water in developing countries — and automatically channels 61.8% of profits to bring clean water to disadvantaged communities.
+Water Saves is a social enterprise that builds African companies — locally incorporated businesses that sell premium natural mineral water and automatically channel 61.8% of profits to bring clean water to disadvantaged communities.

 A third of humanity lacks access to safe drinking water.
 The crisis fuels poverty, famine, waterborne disease, social inequality, and forced migration.
 Women and children bear the heaviest burden — spending hours each day collecting water from unsafe sources.